 The primary goal of Nirodha-Samāpatti is to attain liberation from suffering, as taught in Buddhist philosophy.
 By entering this state, practitioners can:

-- Karma, the cycle of cause and effect, no longer binds them during this cessation.
+- Transcend Karma: Karma, the cycle of cause and effect, no longer binds them during this cessation.
 This offers a glimpse into ultimate freedom.

-- Nirodha-Samāpatti provides direct experience of the unconditioned reality, free from mental constructs and sensory distractions.
+- Touch the Unconditioned: Nirodha-Samāpatti provides direct experience of the unconditioned reality, free from mental constructs and sensory distractions.

-- The mind and body rest so profoundly that they emerge rejuvenated, with heightened clarity and vitality.
+- Achieve Restorative Balance: The mind and body rest so profoundly that they emerge rejuvenated, with heightened clarity and vitality.

 The Modern Scientific Perspective